Tax Structures for Contractors – What’s Right for Me?

 Broadly, tax structures fall mostly into one of two camps – pay-as-you-go (PAYG) or proprietary limited company (Pty Ltd).

 Under a PAYG arrangement, a contractor enjoys benefits similar to a company employee where someone else is managing their tax and super obligations.
-In the contractor’s case, this is done typically by a an agency or a contractor management company who takes care of their payroll.
+In the contractor’s case, this is done typically by an agency or a contractor management company who takes care of their payroll.

 Payment from clients is made directly to the contractor management company who then packages your salary – subtracting their management fee and withholding tax from the gross before depositing the rest into your account.